pytrackdat/pytrackdat/README.md

   1. `target`: The table which the foreign key field is pointing to.
 Remember that table names are specified in the first column of the first row of a block in the design file.

+For example, if a row in a table called `sample` refers to a row in a table called `site`, the `target` setting would be `site`.
+This could have the semantic meaning that, whenever a value is present in a row with the `foreign key` field set, that `sample` entry was collected at the specified `site` entry (representing an actual collection site).

+This allows rows to be linked together. `target` **does not** have to refer to a different table; the same table could be specified, allowing rows in a table to link to other rows in the same table.

 ### Step 3: Database Generator